 Reducing the risk of disease thanks to regular check-ups

-Medical preventative exams help reduce our risk for developing diseases or help recognise diseases in an early stage, thereby increasing the likelihood of curing them.
+Because: Medical preventative exams help reduce our risk for developing diseases or help recognise diseases in an early stage, thereby increasing the likelihood of curing them.
 The statutory health insurance pays for many, but not for all, check-ups.
-The following overview is not intended to be a complete list, but intended to point out important preventative test options.
+The following overview serves to point out important screening options.

 Preventative examinations for children

 The Federal Committee of Physicians and Health Insurances set guidelines for early detection and specific examination steps that are performed from the first minutes after you are born to when you become an adult.
 U1 to U9 follow the child up to one year before enrolling in school.
 Während der Schulzeit werden weitere Untersuchungen angeboten.
 A last examination in adolescence can be performed between 17-18 years of age.
 The focal points of this series are not only the recognition of developmental disorders but increasingly also a consultation about healthy behaviour.

 Women and men aged between 18 and 35 years are entitled to a one-off check-up, i.e. a detailed examination, to determine their health status.
 The examination supports the early detection of e.g. cardiovascular diseases and diabetes.